ivans-innovation-lab-monorepos/my-company-frontend/README.md

 Instead of having a large monolith, we have dozens of small [libraries](https://github.com/ivans-innovation-lab-monorepos/my-company-frontend/tree/master/libs) with well-defined public APIs (and an [Nx Workspace](https://nrwl.io/nx/why-a-workspace) ensures you only use your libraries’ public APIs).
 [The libraries](https://github.com/ivans-innovation-lab-monorepos/my-company-frontend/tree/master/libs) are hosting Angular modules most of the time.

-At this stage we have one [deployment pipeline](https://circleci.com/gh/ivans-innovation-lab-monorepos/my-company-frontend) for all applications and libraries together.
+At this stage we have one [deployment pipeline](https://circleci.com/gh/ivans-innovation-lab-monorepos/my-company-frontend) for all projects (apps & libs).
 In addition, all projects in the repository share the same dependencies.
-Hence, there are no version conflicts b/c everyone has to use the same/ the latest version.
-And you don't need to deal with a registry when you just want to use your own libraries.
+Hence, there are no version conflicts because everyone has to use the same/the latest version.
+And you don't need to deal with a private NPM registry when you just want to use your own libraries.

 ## Benefits of monorepo